HSalaberri/catcorrel/README.md

 # ldsuite
-A basic collection of statistical tools for linguistic data science
+A collection of statistical tools for linguistic data science